 And if you like RGB lighting, you’re in for a treat.

-With such a high pixel count, you can enjoy plenty of screen space as well as maximum detail without any scaling necessary; shortly, it’s the perfect screen space/detail clarity ratio.
+With such a high pixel count, you can enjoy plenty of screen space as well as maximum detail without any scaling necessary; shortly, it’s the ideal screen space/detail clarity ratio.

-Moving on, the monitor is based on a VA panel with true 8-bit color depth and covers 115% of the sRGB color gamut.
+Moving on, the monitor is based on a VA panel with true 8-bit color depth and covers 115% of the sRGB color space.

 In addition to its superior contrast ratio of 3,000:1, a decent 400-nit peak brightness, and the 1440p resolution, you get an immersive picture quality with rich colors, deep blacks, and vivid details.